Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

 Puberty is divided into stages.
 These are called Tanner stages, named after James Mourilyan Tanner who first identified them.
 GnRH analogues may be suitable for children who have reached Tanner stage two, which means a number of physical changes have taken place, such as pubic hair starting to grow.
 In girls, this is around 11 years of age and in boys it is around 12 years of age.

-See the Health A-Z topic about Puberty - symptoms for more information about the different stages of puberty and the changes that take place.
+See symptoms of puberty for more information about the different stages of puberty and the changes that take place.

 Some of the changes that take place during puberty are driven by hormones.
 For example, the hormone testosterone, which is produced by the testes in boys, helps stimulate the development of the penis.
 As GnRH analogues suppress the hormones that are produced by your child's body, they also suppress puberty.